DonnaYoung.org

 Shading Exercise

-Below is a value scale example.
-The image below is an example of using the scale for shading/tone practice.
+Below is a value scale that is filled in with pen and pin and it is an example of using the scale for shading/value practice.
+The pencil hardness rating (graphite grading scales) is recorded.
 The list below describes the example.

 • Textures Used in Example Image Below